substrate-developer-hub/newsletter/draft/2023-04-substrate-newsletter.md

 ### [#13851](https://github.com/paritytech/substrate/pull/13851) Fix fungible and fungibles set_balance return value

-There is a bug in the calculation of the return value of the `fungible` and `fungibles` `set_balance` default implementation.
+This PR fixes a bug in the calculation of the return value of the `fungible` and `fungibles` `set_balance` default implementation.

-The doc comment says it should return the new balance, but instead it returns `requested_balance +/- balance_change`.

 ### [#13835](https://github.com/paritytech/substrate/pull/13835) `RemovePallet` migration utility struct

-Migration utility struct that allows easily removing pallet storage on the next runtime upgrade.

-Useful for things like removing Gov V1 pallet storage after the switch to OpenGov.
+This PR adds a migration utility struct that allows easily removing pallet storage on the next runtime upgrade, useful for things like removing Gov V1 pallet storage after the switch to OpenGov.

 ### [#13798](https://github.com/paritytech/substrate/pull/13798) Uniform pallet warnings